Romulo-Peres/Romulo-Peres/README.md

 <h1 align="center">{ &nbsp; Rômulo "Cypher" Peres &nbsp; }</h1>

 Hey!
-My name is Rômulo Peres, i am a computer enthusiast dedicated to software engineering and understanding the inner workings of computers.
-My interests extend to video games, music and hacking.
-When it comes to programming languages, C is my absolute favorite, to me there is nothing more powerful than it.
+My name is Rômulo Peres.
+I’m a computer enthusiast dedicated to software engineering and exploring the inner workings of computers.
+My interests extend to games, music, and hacking.
+When it comes to programming languages, C is my absolute favorite because of its power and low-level control over hardware.

 <h1>Some good repositories that you could like</h1>